-- 5.1 New requests from people who have come under this policy will be treated on their merits.
-The Clerk, the Chair and Vice-Chair of the Parish Council will jointly make a recommendation to the Council, which will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
-A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded. - 5.2 The fact that a request is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact will be recorded and the Council notified as a whole.
+- 5.1 New complaints from people who have come under this policy will be treated on their merits.
+The Clerk, the Chair of the Parish Council and the Council as a whole, will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
+A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded. - The fact that a request is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact will be recorded and the Council notified as a whole.